TomLiDev/Oda-Nobunagav1/README.md

 ### Samurai/Military Enthusiast User

 As a user who is interested in learning more about the samurai I want quick, easy access to this specific content so I can determine how/why Nobunaga is important in their story.
 I am less likely to readily engage with large sections of text so eye catching images/graphical content on the weaponry, tactics, battles etc of samurai will be needed to draw me in.

+## Design

+### Colour Scheme

+I wanted a striking, eye catching colour scheme that drew the user in and made images stand out, whilst also providing good contrast between text/headers and backgrounds for easy navigation.

+Many of the images I used for the project are digital copies of original Japanese artwork produced at the time, paintings on parchment and similar materials, which had a straw-like yellow/faded white colour to them.
+I used this colour as the background for many of the site pages, and it worked well blending the background images and giving contrast for headings and text.
+I also used the same colour for the font on the nav bar items, to provide consistency and I think it looks better here than plain white.

+INSERT IMAGE

+For the section on the homepage where Japanese characters are used I decided to keep the background pure white as this gave better contrast between the characters.
+It also helped to act as something of a page break from the hero image.

+I toyed with the idea of using bold red text on the white, to match the Japanese flag, but felt this looked to garish.